 Meth bust worth $65K made in downtown Johnstown

 Apr.
-17—One of the largest recent meth busts was made Friday at the Econo Lodge on Napoleon Street in Johnstown, Cambria County District Attorney Greg Neugebauer said.
+18—One of the largest recent methamphetamine busts was made Friday at Econo Lodge on Napoleon Street in downtown Johnstown, Cambria County District Attorney Gregory Neugebauer said.

-Officials said sheriff's deputies came in contact with Amanda Robinson and Michael Knisely at the location during a warrant detail and encountered suspected drug activity.
+Officials said sheriff's deputies came in contact with Amanda Robinson and Michael Knisely at the hotel during a warrant detail and encountered suspected drug activity.

 "It's a large amount of illegal substances that were taken off the streets," Neugebauer said.